On the Challenges of Fuzzing Techniques via Large Language Models: LLM-Based vs. Traditional Fuzzers: A Comparative Analysis

-By comparing TitanFuzz with the current state-of-the-art API-level (such as FreeFuzz~\cite{wei2022free} and DeepREL~\cite{deng2022fuzzing}) and model-level (such as LEMON~\cite{wang2020deep} and Muffin~\cite{gu2022muffin}) fuzzers, it was found that TitanFuzz's API coverage in TensorFlow and PyTorch increased by 91.11\% and 24.09\% respectively.
+By comparing TitanFuzz with current state-of-the-art API-level (such as FreeFuzz~\cite{wei2022free} and DeepREL~\cite{deng2022fuzzing}) and model-level (such as LEMON~\cite{wang2020deep} and Muffin~\cite{gu2022muffin}) fuzzers, it was found that TitanFuzz's API coverage in TensorFlow and PyTorch increased by 91.11\% and 24.09\% respectively.
 As model-level fuzzers, LEMON and Muffin use a small part of the hierarchical API (such as Conv2d), so their coverage is low.
 TitanFuzz can generate arbitrary code by combining generative (Codex) and infill (InCoder) large language models (LLMs) to achieve optimal API coverage.

-CHATAFL, as a fuzzing test technique for network protocols based on LLMs, exhibits higher average code coverage compared to other traditional fuzz testers of the same kind without LLMs, such as AFLNET~\cite{pham2020aflnet} and NSFuzz~\cite{qin2023nsfuzz}.
-In comparison to AFLNET, CHATAFL achieves an average of 5.8\% more branch coverage.
-When compared to NSFuzz, this number increases to 6.7\%.
+CHATAFL, as an LLM-based fuzzer for network protocols, exhibits higher average code coverage compared to other traditional fuzz testers of the same kind without LLMs, such as AFLNET~\cite{pham2020aflnet} and NSFuzz~\cite{qin2023nsfuzz}.
+Compared to AFLNET, CHATAFL achieves an average of 5.8\% more branch coverage.
+Unlike NSFuzz, the coverage increases to 6.7\%.
 This indicates that CHATAFL has a wider detection range and a higher chance of discovering unknown bugs.

-\subsubsection{Higher computational efficiency:}
+\subsection{Higher computational efficiency:}

-In terms of overall code, TitanFuzz achieved 20.98\% and 39.97\% code coverage on PyTorch and TensorFlow respectively, significantly surpassing DeepREL and Muffin.
+In terms of overall code, TitanFuzz achieved 20.98\% and 39.97\% code coverage on PyTorch and TensorFlow respectively, significantly exceeding DeepREL~\cite{deng2022fuzzingdeeplearninglibrariesautomated} and Muffin.
 Compared with DeepREL, TitanFuzz's code coverage in PyTorch and TensorFlow increased by 50.84\% and 30.38\%, respectively.
 Although TitanFuzz has a higher time cost, using only the seed generation function and testing against the APIs covered by DeepREL is significantly better than DeepREL and takes less time, which shows the advantage of directly using LLMs to generate high-quality seeds.

-\subsubsection{Capability to detect more complex errors:}
+\subsection{Capability to detect more complex errors:}